recap/domainsplitting/README.md

 ```

 A solution e.g. D1:A F1(D1):B F1:A means data D1 is mapped to domain A, function F1 mapped to A and data output F1(D1) mapped to B. As can be noted the least cost splitting is 1.7 but this is not particularly interesting since it only shows everything in domain A or everything in domain B. The interesting partition is 7.10 which shows function F1 being in the same domain as data D1 i.e. moving compute to data.

-#### Problem size
-The problem size grows with respect to the number of domains and the number of nodes.
-It can be described as the n-tuples of m-sets problem which is m^n where is m is the number of domains and n is do number of nodes in the graph.
-So for a workflow with  9 nodes and 4 domains we get 4^9 = 262144 solutions.